The Varsitarian: Coverage of national and university issues

 In March 2001, a Varsitarian article with information obtained from whistleblower Mark Welson Chua was published, detailing alleged corruption in the university's ROTC corps.
 While this led to the sacking of the commandant and his staff, Chua started receiving death threats.
 Chua's corpse was later found in the Pasig River, with the autopsy showing that he was still alive when he was dumped into the murky waters.
-This led Congress to legislate that all ROTC courses be made optional.
+Chua's killing intensified calls for reforms to the ROTC program.
+Congress subsequently enacted the National Service Training Program Act of 2001, which made ROTC one of several components through which college students could fulfill their national service requirement.